 5. Find a washable dog bed

 If you can pop it on a hot wash once a week, you'll avoid a mucky, niffy bed and cut down on germs.
 Failing that, cover it with a big washable cushion that'll take the majority of the abuse.
+See our buyer's guide to the best pet beds to find something your pooch will appreciate.

 6. Keep the dog bed out of the kitchen